senchalabs/jsduck/README.md

 To generate docs for Ext JS 4 add path to the corresponding src/ dir:

-    $ jsduck ext-4.0.7/src \
+    $ jsduck ext-4.1.1/src \
              --builtin-classes \
-             --images ext-4.0.7/docs/images \
+             --images ext-4.1.1/docs/images \
+             --warnings=-no_doc,-dup_member,-link_ambiguous \
+             --external XMLHttpRequest \
              --output your/docs

 The `--images` option specifies a path for images included with `{@img}` tags inside the source code.

+The `--warnings` option disables some of the warnings which you would otherwise be overwhelmed with.
+That's because Ext JS 4.1.1 was released when JSDuck 4 wasn't out yet.
+Sorry for that, JSDuck just wants to be helpful.
+Similarly the `--external` option defines `XMLHttpRequest` as an external class, otherwise a warning would be thrown.

+Another thing that often happens is that JSDuck is unable to determine into which class a member belongs and will place all such items into a global class - you can disable this using the `--ignore-global` switch.
+For full list of all command line options type `jsduck --help`.
+For help on a specific option use `--help=--some-option`.

 To generate docs for your own project, simply name additional input
 directories:

-    $ jsduck ext-4.0.7/src project1/js project2/js ...
+    $ jsduck ext-4.1.1/src project1/js project2/js ...

 Note that the resulting documentation will only contain the API documentation.
 Guides, videos and examples will not be present.
 These can be added using more command line options as explained in the [Advanced Usage][adv] section of wiki.

-Running latest JSDuck is expected to generate lots of warnings.
-That's because some warning types were added after Ext JS 4.0.7 release.
-Sorry for that, JSDuck just wants to be helpful.
-If you are overwhelmed by the warnings, you can disable them selectively using something like `--warnings=-link_ambiguous,-no_doc` or you could disable them all by `--warnings=-all`.

-Another thing that often happens is that JSDuck is unable to determine into which class a member belongs and will place all such items into a global class - you can disable this using the `--ignore-global` switch.
-For full list of all command line options type `jsduck --help=full`.

 [adv]: https://github.com/senchalabs/jsduck/wiki/Advanced-Usage